-So this is my 100th story, and it’s not so much a story, as a look back on the first 99…
+So this is my 100th story, and it’s not so much a story, as it is a look back on the first 99…

 As for the stories – I think the most fun stories for me to write were the ones where you, the reader, figure out whatever punchline was coming, just about the time your eyes hit it.

 All of the stories are true.
 Some took an astonishing amount of research, ballooned into huge, huge stories, then were often allowed to simmer for some time until I could edit them down to whatever the essence of the story actually was.
 I have one unpublished one that has so much research it that it’s ballooned to 12 pages when there’s really only about 3 pages of story in there, but that’s how the writing process is… Find what you need.
 Distill it down to its very core, then take that and make it better.

 I did a little looking through the stories and found some little snippets that made me think – and made me smile as I read through them all.
 They’re below – in the order they were published (not the order they were written in), so the subject matter and themes are pretty random, but there was a reason for each one of them.
 So, cue the music, and here’s a selection of quotes and thoughts from the stories (with links to the originals) that made me smile, or laugh, or think, or sometimes just cry.

 1. From the story: “Cat Piss and Asphalt”

 “Pop, is it possible for the memory of something to be better than the event itself?”